Johann Jakob von Wunsch: Seven Years' War

 Throughout the Seven Years' War, Wunsch operated successfully as a light troops officer.
 After the Battle of Prague in 1757, he was promoted to major.
 He followed this up with stellar action near Torgau in September, and the following day his troops overran Leipzig.
 The subsequent Prussian successes at the battles of Breslau and Leuthen led to his promotion, this time by Frederick himself, to lieutenant colonel.
 The King also gave him command of an independent battalion.
 Wunsch made a brief journey to his home town of Heidenheim and returned to his unit in Bohemia.
 Wunsch's raids were so successful that, in July 1759, Frederick promoted him to the rank of colonel and gave him his own regiment of light troops to command.
-Only a mere month later, on August 10, Wunsch was promoted to Major General.
+Only one month later, on 10 August, Wunsch was promoted to Major General.
 Two days later, at the Battle of Kunersdorf, the Prussian army was nearly destroyed.
 Wunsch's only child, a son, was killed in the battle.
 Frederick barely escaped with his life, assisted by his remaining cavalry.
 Wunsch's small force remained intact and provided the rear guard for Frederick's escape.
 In Berlin, Wunsch commanded the city's defenses.

 From April to November 1759, he led his regiment on a series of raids and skirmishes in Silesia, Bohemia, Franconia, and Thuringia, such as the Battle of Peterswalde (Silesia) in August 1759.
 Wunsch took the pass of Reizenhain from the Austrians, skirmished with them at Königswarte and attacked and beat a small force of Austrians at Weinberg.
 He acquired two cannons in the engagement.
 He successfully raided various towns and cities held by Austria and her allies in Franconia, Saxony, and Bohemia, capturing supplies and cannons and frequently taking many prisoners.
 His son was a lieutenant in his regiment during these raids.